fgrenoville/2D-Flocking-Simulation/README.md

 #### Is there any configuration file?

 Yes, a JSON file named flocking_starter.json and located under \Assets\Resources folder is read at project startup.
-It contains every simulation settings and it's a recommended set of parameters to start of.
-You can change this settings at runtime through UI panel.
+It contains every simulation setting and it's a recommended set of parameters to start with.
+You can change these settings at runtime through the UI panel.

+#### What are the keys?

+- Left mouse click: to spawn a new entity.
+- Double left mouse click: to make an explosion.
+- Hold right mouse button: to attract the boids and make them orbiting around cursor.
+- Alt + left mouse click: to navigate the scene (pan).
+- Mouse wheel: to zoom in/out the scene.
+- Wheel mouse click: to show/hide the UI panel.

+#### What about the performances?

+On a 11th Gen Intel(R) Core(TM) i7-11700KF @ 3.60GHz equipped with NVIDIA RTX GeForce 3070ti I can run the simulation with 1200 boids and 2 predators at a stable 90 FPS.